rebelsky/sams-assorted-musings-reflections/_sketchbook2019.md

 1. New office.

 1. The new replacement policy.
+(Cmoputer replacement?)

 1. Re-planning sabbatical.